mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

 The class **Genetic** is an abstract class: you must subclass it and implement the method **calcFitness** that uses an application specific fitness function (that you must supply) to set a fitness value for each chromosome.

-The following UML class diagram provides an overview of the Java classes and their public APIs as well as the class **MyGenetic** that will implements a fitness function for our example of finding a maximum value in an equation and the test class **TestGenetic**:
+The following UML class diagram provides an overview of the Java classes and their public APIs as well as the class **MyGenetic** that will implement a fitness function for our example of finding a maximum value in an equation and the test class **TestGenetic**:

 ![UML Class Diagram for library and test program](images/genetic-uml.png)